Poor anxiety. It gets such a bad rap. It is so misunderstood….so unappreciated.

 Also, the more you read about anxiety, the more you are desensitizing yourself to the idea of it, and that is KEY when it comes to your recovery.

 So please, if you are really serious about making changes in your life and learning to control your anxiety , then take your time and don’t rush the process.
-As insignificant as you think this page or any new anxiety related information might be…..absorb every word before you move on and take in more.
+As insignificant as you might think this page or any new anxiety related information might be…..read it again and again, and absorb every word before you move on and take in more.

 When you are ready, check out Two Important Things To Know About Anxiety Control.